Choosing the right metal roofing contractor is just one piece of the installation puzzle.

 Project Walk-Through With the Contractor

 One of the most important parts of the post-installation stage is the project walk-through with the contractor.
-During this conversation, expect to talk about the installation, how it went, problems they ran into, and what to expect with your new roof.
+During this conversation, expect to talk about the installation, how it went, any problems they ran into, and what to expect with your new roof.

 This list might include: